lichendust/souschef/readme.md

 ## Version Control

-If you use project-wide version control, it is recommended to add exclusion rules for —
+If you use project-wide version control, it is recommended to add exclusion rules for `.souschef/orders`, but check in the project configuration file `.souschef/config.toml`.

-+ `.souschef/jobs`
-+ `.souschef/data`

-— but check in everything else, like the project configuration file.

 ## Blender Asset Tracer